-- This budget does not rely on gimmicks or operational borrowing to balance. - This budget significantly reduces expenditures within the District's control, with an operating budget that is \$177 million less than the FY16 operating budget, even as pension contributions and health care continue to skyrocket. - This budget includes a landmark "Equity Grant" from the State of Illinois, which acknowledges that the State needs to improve how it funds the education of students in poverty. - This budget includes a \$215 million commitment from the State for the normal costs of CPS teachers' pensions a major step toward pension equity with other teachers in Illinois. - This budget allows Chicagoans to play a greater role in protecting classrooms, by restoring a property tax levy of \$250 million for teachers' pensions ensuring other funding remains in the classroom. - This budget includes major administrative streamlining efforts including \$200 million in costsavings measures that have already been realized, with tens of millions more in projected savings - that reduce the District's footprint to direct funds toward the classrooms.
+- This budget does not rely on gimmicks or operational borrowing to balance. - This budget significantly reduces expenditures within the District's control, with an operating budget that is \$177 million less than the FY16 operating budget, even as pension contributions and health care continue to skyrocket. - This budget includes a landmark "Equity Grant" from the State of Illinois, which acknowledges that the State needs to improve how it funds the education of students in poverty. - This budget previously included a \$215 million commitment from the State for the normal costs of CPS teachers' pensions the Governor's failure to deliver on this promise forced a mid-year budget freeze and furlough days totaling \$104 million.
+CPS continues to pursue this funding from the Governor. - This budget allows Chicagoans to play a greater role in protecting classrooms, by restoring a property tax levy of \$250 million for teachers' pensions ensuring other funding remains in the classroom. - This budget includes major administrative streamlining efforts including \$200 million in costsavings measures that have already been realized, with tens of millions more in projected savings - that reduce the District's footprint to direct funds toward the classrooms.